Concorde: Testing

 Concorde had initially held a great deal of customer interest, but the project was hit by order cancellations.
 The Paris Le Bourget air show crash of the competing Soviet Tupolev Tu-144 had shocked potential buyers, and public concern over the environmental issues of supersonic aircraft – the sonic boom, take-off noise and pollution – had produced a change in the public opinion of SSTs.
 By 1976 the remaining buyers were from four countries: Britain, France, China, and Iran.
 Only Air France and British Airways (the successor to BOAC) took up their orders, with the two governments taking a cut of any profits.

+During a 26 March 1974 test flight a Concorde reached its maximum speed of 2370 km/h (Mach 2.23) at an altitude of 19415 m.
+Concorde was originally designed for cruising speeds up to Mach 2.2, but its regular service speed was limited to Mach 2.02 to extend airframe life.

 The US government cut federal funding for the Boeing 2707, its supersonic transport programme, in 1971; Boeing did not complete its two 2707 prototypes.
 The US, India, and Malaysia all ruled out Concorde supersonic flights over the noise concern, although some of these restrictions were later relaxed.
 Professor Douglas Ross characterised restrictions placed upon Concorde operations by President Jimmy Carter's administration as having been an act of protectionism of American aircraft manufacturers.